 As a general rule of thumb, up to two MOAs will be on vacation at any given time

 The Practice Manager will communicate dates for submitting vacation requests for major holiday seasons (e.g. Christmas, Easter and summer) staff.
-Where more than 2 MOAs request the same time, approvals will be granted considering previous vacation times, seniority, and fairness.
-All other vacation requests shall be granted on a first come first served basis.
+Where more than two MOAs request the same time, approvals will be granted considering previous vacation times, seniority, and fairness.
+All other vacation requests shall be granted on a first come, first served basis.

 Relief shifts to cover illness and vacations will be allocated based on the following criteria [enter criteria for relief shifts at your clinic]: